top of page

 • Reports to: Program Coordinator or Development Director

 "I loved getting to work with people of all backgrounds, ages, and abilities.
-Through my internship, I was able to learn more about the Grand Rapids community and gain valuable work experience.
-ACT never felt like work, but like a family!"
+Through my internship, I learned more about the Grand Rapids community and gained valuable work experience.
+ACT never felt like work but like a family!"

 - Hannah